-A valuable piece of equipment
+A valuable piece of equipment from UK to Texas

 Project cargo doesn’t always stand for large or heavy pieces of equipment.
 Sometimes all that makes the shipment unique is the value of the cargo.
 This time it was not only an incredibly valuable piece of equipment but it was also time critical for an upcoming project